r-bhanu/dadgge/README.md

-This is a web development project
+This is a web development project.
 Languages Used : HTML, CSS, Javascript